MrAsian/Rando-Scripto/README.md

 Future Updates
 --------------
   - Add an option that allows user to choose to perform a system update now or wait until later.
-  - Allow for user to set their own default password or use "Goodpassword123!"
+  - Allow for user to set their own default password or use "Goodpassword123!" as the default password.
       - Will also add an option to not change current user's password to the default.